Alex2Github | email@example.com | Resume

 Axel Feldmann*, Nikola Samardzic*, Aleksandar Krastev, Srini Devadas, Ron Dreslinski, Christopher Peikert, Daniel Sanchez

 F1 was our initial proposal for an FHE accelerator.
 F1 proposes novel high-throughput FHE functional units, but suffers from excessive on-chip data movement that prevents it from scaling to large FHE application.
-As a result, F1 is about 5,000× faster than a CPU on small applications (similar to CraterLake), but only 400× faster on large ones, (11× slower than CraterLake).
+As a result, F1 is about 5,000× faster than a CPU on small applications (similar to CraterLake), but only 400× faster on large ones (11× slower than CraterLake).

 I designed the first SRAM-only, fully-pipelined transpose unit (Sec.
 5.1), which is a crucial component of F1’s novel FFT and automorphism units.

-I created a programming language that uses prefix notation for amusement
+A programming language that uses prefix notation for amusement

 purposes: for example,

 a = (b + c) * d looks like